My name is Caity and I’m the travel lover and writer behind The Pamplemousse Papers.

 In 2014, I traded croissants for kangaroos and embarked on a one-year Work and Holiday Visa to Australia.
-I lived for a few months in Sydney and a few months in a small, wonderful beach town 1.5 hours outside of Melbourne called Torquay.
+I lived in Sydney and then in a small, wonderful beach town 1.5 hours outside of Melbourne called Torquay.
 I road tripped through Tasmania, snorkeled on the Great Barrier Reef, camped in the Outback, WWOOFed in wine country, and developed a minor obsession with coffee.

 In and around these stints of living abroad, I’ve been hungrily soaking up every new travel experience that I can, from couch surfing in Turkey and island hopping in Greece to climbing above the clouds in Switzerland and taking mud baths with elephants in Thailand.